jhpyle/docassemble/_docs/api.md

  - `key`: the API key.
- - `i` (optional): set to a filename of an interview, e.g., `docassemble.demo:data/questions/questions.yml`, if you want to delete only those sessions for a given interview file.
+ - `i` (optional): set to a filename of an interview, e.g., `docassemble.demo:data/questions/questions.yml`, if you want to retrieve only those sessions for a given interview file.
- - `tag` (optional): set to a tag if you want to delete only those interview sessions with the given tag.
+ - `tag` (optional): set to a tag if you want to retrieve only those interview sessions with the given tag.

 Required privileges: `admin` or `advocate`, or `user_id` is the same